nirajand/git-workshop/README.md

 Here you will learn:
 1. How to install Git on your computer
 2. How to use Git on your computer
+3. Learn about Open Source
-3. How to create a GitHub account
+4. How to create a GitHub account
-4. How to use GitHub on your computer
+5. How to use GitHub on your computer
-5. How to create a repository on GitHub
+6. How to create a repository on GitHub
-6. How to use Git commands on your computer
+7. How to use Git commands on your computer
-7. How to use Terminal or Powershell on your computer
+8. How to use Terminal or Powershell on your computer

 <br>